elunna/nerfhack-changelog/README.md

 * Cursed projectiles can hit yourself in the leg (Evil).
 * Crysknives are never auto-quivered
 * Any slashing or piercing weapons can now be poisoned (SLASHEM)
+* Launchers don't count as weapons for the 'hit with a wielded weapon' conduct
 * Reduced probability of long swords generating (K-Mod)
 * Increased probability of boomerangs
 * Increased weight of war hammers to 120.